flemay/3musketeers/docs/docs/environment-variables.md

 ### Semi-Implicit

-Create `.env` file automatically if it does not exist when targets require `.env` or can be overwritten by calling `envfile ENVFILE=.env.example`.
+Targets requiring `.env` file will get it created if it does not exist.
+The `.env` file can be overwritten by calling `make envfile ENVFILE=.env.example`.

 ```makefile
 # Makefile